"Q: What sparked your interest in improving urban public spaces?

 A: Well, I got a degree in architecture in 1960.
 And then I married a psychologist.
 And the psychologists I met through her started asking me why I was just interested in buildings and not the people who use them and are impacted by them.
 So I began looking into the relationship between life and form, how the physical environment affects those who live in cities.

+Q: What factors determine if a street can be successfully converted to a pedestrian street?
 A: You know, I hate that kind of question because it misses the point.
 What you want to aim for are high-quality walking routes in your city.
 Don't just focus on converting one street or another for pedestrians.
+Cities that take that approach often end up with short pedestrian streets that are nothing more than open-air shopping malls."

 No comments: